cypress-io/cypress-grep/README.md

 }
 ```

-The plugin code will print a little message on load, for example
+By loading this module from the plugin file, it allows the `cypress-grep` to print a little message on load, for example

 ```shell
 $ npx cypress run --env grep=hello